tomwardio/tomwardio.github.io/blog/_posts/2015-07-31-un-premultiplied-textures-on-metal.md

 As you can see, the image has been pre-multiplied with the alpha, which is kinda to be expected, because we used the image's CGAlphaInfo to determine how to read the pixel into memory.
-In the header, there's a promising option called _"kCGImageAlphaLast"_, which looks to be exactly what we want!
+In the header, there's a promising option called `kCGImageAlphaLast`, which looks to be exactly what we want!
 However, using this causes the image to fail to load with the following error:

 > "CGBitmapContextCreate: unsupported parameter combination: 8 integer